Skip to main content

 Bars and Taverns

-Gray area: Restaurants with bars are usually OK if you’re dining (not sitting at the bar).
+Gray area: Restaurants with bars are usually fine if you are eating in the dining area — not sitting at the bar.

-Safe rule: If the place is primarily a bar/tavern, don’t carry.
+Safe rule: If the place is mainly a bar, don’t carry.

 Restaurants with Bar Areas